Financial Decisions Can Look Sound

 There is still a role for analyzing decisions individually.

-The limitation is expecting each separate answer to add up to a coordinated outcome.
+The limitation is expecting separate answers to automatically create a coordinated outcome.

 What Independent Thinking Does Not Capture